 Legally, medical services must be provided by physicians or within a physician-owned entity.
 Does this mean that other entrepreneurial-minded healthcare professionals can’t open a medical spa business?
 Not exactly.
 Read on to learn more.

 Medical spas are big business these days.
-These facilities offer medical-grade aesthetic procedures like laser hair removal, Botox injections, dermal fillers, acne therapies, hair transplantation, microdermabrasion, and more.
-Furthermore, medical spas can provide their patients with medical-grade skin care and weight loss products.
-And Americans are spending millions of dollars on these and other therapies in an effort to look their best and, in some cases, turn back the clock.
+These facilities offer medical-grade aesthetic procedures such as laser hair removal, Botox injections, dermal fillers, acne therapies, hair transplantation, and microdermabrasion.
+Furthermore, medical spas can provide their patients with medical-grade skincare and weight loss products.
+And Americans are spending millions of dollars on these and other therapies to look their best or turn back the clock.

-Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain as to how to proceed.
-The crux of the issue is that medical spas provide medical services, and a legal doctrine known as the “corporate practice of medicine,” requires that a physician or a physician-owned corporation must be the only owner of a medical facility.
-In addition, only physicians or physician-owned corporations can collect income from providing medical services – including those services that physicians often provide at medical spas.
+Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain how to proceed.
+The crux of the issue is that in most U.S. states, the services that medical spas provide are considered medical.
+Under a legal doctrine known as the “corporate practice of medicine,” only a physician or a physician-owned corporation can own a medical facility.
+Furthermore, only physicians or physician-owned corporations can collect patient fees for providing medical services.

-Initially, these regulations may make it seem as if it’s impossible for a non-physician to have an ownership interest in a medical spa, but this is not the case.
-Entrepreneurs can set up management services organizations (MSO), allowing them to partner with physicians or physician-owned corporations in order to provide “management services” to the medical practice.
+What can you do if you’re a non-physician who wants to have an ownership interest in a medical spa without breaking the law?
+Entrepreneurs can set up management services organizations (MSO), allowing them to partner with physicians or physician-owned corporations to provide “management services” to the medical practice.

 An MSO basically acts as a landlord to the medical practice — it charges the physician or physician-owned corporation a fee to operate in its space and maintains the facilities to its liking.
-Other aspects of the medical spa that the MSO can manage include the following:
+Other aspects of the medical spa that the MSO can manage include:

 The MSO can perform any business-related function other than providing medical services.

-Importantly, the MSO and the physician or the physician-owned corporation need to enter into a management services agreement (MSA).
-This agreement should delineate the functions each entity will perform and compensation that the physician or physician-owned corporation will pay the MSO for the use of its facilities, as well as the management fee the MSO will charge to the physician.
-The MSA management fee can be tied to the amount of business the medical practice does, ensuring that both parties are incentivized to work together and succeed.
-Importantly, it should not be a percentage of the medical practice’s billables, as licensed healthcare professionals are generally prohibited from splitting their fees with non-licensed parties.
+Notably, the MSO and the physician or the physician-owned corporation need to enter into a management services agreement (MSA).
+This agreement should delineate the functions each entity will perform and the compensation that the physician or physician-owned corporation will pay the MSO for the use of its facilities, as well as the management fee the MSO will charge to the physician.

-While MSOs provide physicians and non-physicians an opportunity to collaborate in a medical spa business with distinct ownership interests, certain pitfalls must be avoided.
-These include the following:
+While MSOs allow physicians and non-physicians to collaborate in a medical spa business with distinct ownership interests, it’s essential to avoid certain pitfalls.

-- The physician must be responsible for all medical decisions, which includes hiring medical personnel.
+- The physician must be responsible for all medical decisions, including hiring medical personnel.

 - The physician or the physician-owned entity must be the beneficiaries of payments for medical services.

-- The physician or the physician-owned corporation must actually be involved in medical decisions and cannot operate as an absentee medical director which merely general oversight to the operation.
+- The physician or the physician-owned corporation must actually be involved in medical decisions and cannot operate as an absentee medical director.

-Call Jackson LLP Today to Schedule a Consultation with a Medical Spa Attorney
+Call Jackson LLP today to schedule a consultation with a healthcare attorney.